Saturday of the Fifth Week of Easter

 Saint of the day

-Dear God, please help me to find you in the silence.
+Dear God, please help me to care for the poor in my community.

 Liturgical season information